JaniceMeng/ADS-text-mining/README.md

 + Projec title: Will the economy level of country influence people's happly source?
 + This project is conducted by Yimeng Qiu

 + Project summary: This Project applies text mining and NLP skills such as topic modeling and sentiment analysis on happy moments data.
-I separate data into two groups, High Income Economy countries and None High Income Economy countries, to see the level of country economy weather influence its citizens’ happyness.
+I separate data into two groups, High Income Economy countries and None High Income Economy countries, to see the level of country economy whether influence its citizens’ happyness.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.